 1. Explain the transition and decision to switch from paralegal to the entertainment industry.

 I really enjoyed being creative in my teen years.
 In junior high, I was interested in both band and theater.
 I was cast as a lead in one of the school plays and really enjoyed the experience.
 My high school had a prominent music program.
 I narrowed down my interests and focused on band and jazz band.
 I almost went to University to study music.
 But, at the last moment, I chose a more “practical” occupation – a paralegal.

 I worked as a paralegal for over 20 years.
 In 2011, a friend casually told me that he thought I was funny and could see me on television.
 He put me in touch with a local actor who connected me with an acting workshop.
-A little later, I was cast in a background role in a television series and then another, which I really enjoyed.
+A little later, I was cast in a background role in a television series.
+Then another, which I really enjoyed.
 I had reawakened my creative side.
 I was falling in love with acting and wanted to do more.
 But there wasn’t a large film industry in the city where I lived.
 I knew that if I wanted an opportunity to show what I could do, I needed to write something for myself.

 I wrote my first web series, “The Bridget Linden Show,” and filmed it entirely by myself.
 It was baptism by fire, learning as I went, but I enjoyed every minute of creating “The Bridget Linden Show”.
 This led to another scripted web series with multiple casts and then a short film.
-By then, I was fulling invested in my newfound passion, and I have not looked back since.

 2. How would you describe your sense of humor?